 If the source language is written using a non-Latin alphabet, transcribe the short title in English (rather than write it in the original language).
 Example:

 Later, some Bolsheviks maintained (Lenin, "Chto delat" 24) that...

 It is the author's obligation to provide complete references with the necessary information.
 After the last sentence of your submission, please insert a line break—not a page break—and begin your references on the same page, if possible.
 References should have margins that are both left and right- justified.
 You may choose not to right-justify the margin of one or more items if the spacing looks too awkward.
 Please follow the MLA style guide for listing your references .

 To list sources in languages other than English, which use the latin alphabet: write titles in the foreign language, followed by a translation in parenthesis.
-The traslation in the parenthesis should neither be italicized nor in quotation marks.
+The traslation in the parenthesis should not be italicized, in bold or in quotation marks.
 Leave names of journals and publishers untranslated.
 Example:

 Baudelaire, Charles.
 Les Fleurs du Mal (The flowers of evil).
 Gallimard, 1972.

-To list sources in languages other than English, which use a non-latin alphabet: write titles in transcription (and not the foreign-language title).
+To list sources in the Works Cited page in languages other than English, which use a non-latin alphabet: write titles in transcription (and not the foreign-language title).
 After the transcribed title, include the English translation of the title in parenthesis.
 The translation in the parenthesis should neither be italicized nor in quotation marks.
 Transcribe, rather than translate, names of journals and publishers.
 Example: